top of page

 Research

-Mazzelli, A, Nason, R, Foley, A. [title omitted for peer-review]
+Mazzelli, A., Nason, R., Foley, A. [title omitted for peer-review]

-Under Review (Management Science)
+Revise-and-Resubmit (Management Science)

 The paper explores the relationship between family ownership and the use of offshore financial companies (OFCs).